nfdi-de/section-metadata-wg-onto/Meetings/2024-02-14 - WG Ontology Mapping & Harmonisation.md

 - @Cord will set up a WG repo under [https://github\.com/nfdi\-de](https://github.com/nfdi-de/WG)/
 - Philip will start a draft repo \(to be moved to the one that Cord sets up\)
-- We will go over the Goals and Tasks section of our WG charter together with the proposed topics in the overview GDoc to destill this down to possible ìepicsî and ìsubtaskî issues, which will hopefully allow a better collaborative organization of our WG
+- We will go over the Goals and Tasks section of our WG charter together with the proposed topics in the overview GDoc to destill this down to possible ‚Äúepics‚Äù and ‚Äúsubtask‚Äù issues, which will hopefully allow a better collaborative organization of our WG
 	- good first Epic/issue example could be our discussion around the proper vocabularies to describe the research information of all NFDI datasets \(e\.g\.
-DCAT vs CERIF vs DataCite Ö\)
+DCAT vs CERIF vs DataCite ‚Ä¶\)
 - this GH test will thus already be helpful to structure our next calls, even if we decide to not use this approach in the end
 - GH handles needed for the test:
 	- [https://github\.com/Wiljes](https://github.com/Wiljes)